“Charged $658 for Fold 6 inner screen replacement?”

 “I cracked my phone screen even though I had a screen protector on😭 I called a local repair shop and was quoted $150, which I honestly couldn’t justify right now for just a screen.”

-- A smartphone owner venting on Reddit.
+- A smartphone owner shared his anguish on Reddit.

 All this heartache would’ve been avoided if protection plans were considered more seriously.
 Paying a little upfront for an extended warranty can take you a long way, and some plans are actually much cheaper, starting around $19 for a one-year option.